 - Make sure all visual have a short legend to explain them.

 - The background and text should have contrast, but watch out for color clashes.
-Google “c” for ideas.
+Google “color contrast checker” for ideas on good color combinations.
 Canva also offers many recommended pairings.

 - Always take your own pins, tape, Velcro, etc.